 “However, then a glass ended up being 2 or 3.
 Before I wound up in an emergency room, I was downing an entire box and a small bottle of spirits.

 “It just sneaked up on me.
 It was my idea of dealing with daily life’s stress and anxieties.

 “After splitting up from my kids’ dad, I was in a violent relationship prior to getting with my present hubby Matthew.”.

 A wake-up call

 But the consequences of near liver failure will be with her permanently.
-She was bedbound for a whole year, can no longer work as a teacher due to transient amnesia.
-Her 2 children, aged 14 and 16, are now live with their father.
+She was bedbound for a whole year and can no longer work as a teacher due to transient amnesia.
+Her two children, aged 14 and 16, live with their father.